bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/InteriorRoughnessCoefficient_3WzQo0qTqHuO00025QrE$V/Documentation.md

-The interior roughness of the duct fitting material.
+The interior roughness of the material of the object.